-You are able to connect the wireless router DIR-300 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+Also you are able to connect the multifunction wireless router DIR-825 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
 The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.

-Using the DIR-300 device, you are able to quickly create a wireless network at home or in your office, which lets your relatives or employees connect to your wireless network virtually anywhere (within the operational range of your wireless network).
-The router can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n (at the rate up to 150Mbps).
+Using the DIR-825 device, you are able to quickly create a wireless network at home or in your office, which lets your relatives or employees connect to your wireless network virtually anywhere (within the operational range of your wireless network).
+The router can operate as an access point for connecting wireless devices of the standards 802.11a, 802.11b, 802.11g, and 802.11n (at the rate up to 600Mbps2).